tomtzook/frc-learn-docs/devices/encoders.md

 To work with such sensors, we count the amount of pulses on the channels.
 If the pulse comes on A before B, we increase the count by 1, if it comes on B before A, we decrease the count by 1.
 So when we rotate clockwise we get an increasing count, when rotating counter-clockwise, we get a decrease count.
 This gives us a direction along this count information.
 We can then convert this count into actual positioning and speed.

+Because such encoders are quite versatile we may use them to measure the position of a shaft (in rotations/degrees), the linear distance passed by a wheel on the floor (in meters) or something else.
+This all depends on a specific use case.
+Do note that the value from such encoders does not wrap around and will continue to count as long as there is motion (only limited by memory size).

+We would normally use them to measure velocity for shooters and wheels, or measure linear distance passed by wheeled systems.
+So they can be placed on drive systems, elevators collectors and shooters.
+However, they are also used for for arms (to measure position/angle) and other systems.

 ### On Gears

 When we place encoders, we should also take into consideration gear boxes.
 Gear boxes are mechanical devices we are used to either increase a motor's torque, or its speed.
 It does this by using toothed gears.
 If we connect the motor to a smaller gear, and the gear is tied to a larger one and we place the shaft on the larger gear, we get an increase in torque, since the radius of the rotating object increases the torque of the rotation.
 If we do the opposite, we get an increase of speed.